So…..? Do mermaids really exist?……

 Broken-heart mermaid was lured by her sisters and sea-witch that if she drops the prince’s blood on her feet, she would achieve eternal life.
 But little mermaid didn’t choose to kill her love and eventually died turning into sea foam.

 Legendary, but the tale has introduced a creature which has become much popular in literature and fantasy world.

 This is world’s first and original sculpture of little mermaid made in 1913.
-The gentleman behind idea of this sculpture was inspired by a ballet performance of 1909 which was based on the actual tale.
-He fell in love with little mermaid and hired a well-known sculptor to produce little mermaid’s statue.
-Interestingly the ballerina who actually danced as little mermaid in the ballet refused to model in nude hence the sculptor’s wife volunteered to pose for the sculpture.
+The gentleman behind the idea of this sculpture was inspired by a ballet performance of 1909 which was based on the actual tale.
+He fell in love with the little mermaid and hired a well-known sculptor to produce little mermaid’s statue.
+Interestingly the ballerina who actually danced as the little mermaid in the ballet refused to model in nude hence the sculptor’s wife volunteered to pose for the sculpture.